Individualization in Language Education Conference 2025

 Forum 1: Diagnostics and Professional Competence in the Context of Linguistic Diversity

-Speakers: Prof. Dr. Elma Blom (Universität Utrecht), Dr. Fauve de Backer (Ghent University), Prof. Dr. Inci Dirim(University of Vienna), Prof. Dr. Vera Busse (Universität Münster)
+Speakers: Elma Blom (Universität Utrecht), Maxime Van Raemdonck (Ghent University), Inci Dirim(University of Vienna), Vera Busse (Universität Münster)

 Forum 2: Successful Formats of Individualization and Their Transferability – A Cross-Institutional Perspective

-Speakers: Prof. Dr. Tanja Tajmel, (Concordia University, Montréal), Prof. Dr. Sarah Désirée Lange (Technische Universität Chemnitz), Prof. Dr. Anna Krulatz (Norwegian University of Science and Technology, Trondheim), Prof. Dr. Daphne Greenberg (Georgia State University, Atlanta)
+Speakers: Julie Kerekes, (University of Toronto), Sarah Désirée Lange (Technische Universität Chemnitz), Anna Krulatz (Norwegian University of Science and Technology, Trondheim), Daphne Greenberg (Georgia State University, Atlanta)

 Moderation: Hendrik Stammermann, (Hamburg State Institute for Teacher Training and School Development)